⚠ Before you head to the water check the latest COVID-19 updates. We encourage you to follow CDC recommendations.

 - Add a drop of head cement to further secure the thread and materials.

-That's all you have to do.
-Once you have tied your first Woolly Bugger, don't be afraid to try adding different materials (such as flash and eyes) or create your very own fly tying patterns to use when you go fly fishing.
+That's it.
+Once you have tied your first Woolly Bugger, don't be afraid to try adding different materials (such as flash and eyes) or create your very own tying patterns to use when you go fly fishing.